nomemory/andreinc-site/_posts/2021-10-02-implementing-hash-tables-in-c-part-1.md

 }
 ```

-If you look over the internet for **djb2**, you will find a different implementation that uses one clever simple trick.
+If you look over the internet for **djb2**, you will find a different implementation that uses one clever, simple trick.
 The code would be:

 ```c
 #define INIT 5381